manifoldco/torus-cli/docs/commands/access-control.md

 #### Command Options

+The `allow` command accepts the following flags:

   Option | Description
   ----   | -----
-  --name NAME, -n NAME | The name to give the generated policy (e.g. allow-prod-env) --description DESCRIPTION, -d DESCRIPTION | A sentence or two explaining the purpose of the policy
+  --org ORG, -o ORG | The org to generate the policy for --name NAME, -n NAME | The name to give the generated policy (e.g. allow-prod-env) --description DESCRIPTION, -d DESCRIPTION | A sentence or two explaining the purpose of the policy